2003-2007 Honda Accord sedan

 If you have the factory navigation receiver, you'll have to enter two codes if the power is disconnected: one for the navigation system and one for the audio system.
 Once these codes have been correctly entered, the entire system will be unlocked and ready for use.

 Tools needed: A Phillips screwdriver, a small flat-blade screwdriver, and a panel removal tool.

 It's relatively easy to retain your Accord's steering wheel audio controls when you install a new stereo.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.

 Depending on the options package, the Honda Accord will have speakers in the doors, the dash, and the rear deck.

 Factory tweeter location (Crutchfield Research Photo)

-You’ll also need to splice the leads to the factory wiring, because there’s no tweeter harness available.
+You’ll also need Posi-Products speaker connectors to connect them to the factory wiring, because there’s no tweeter harness available.
 The factory tweeter has its crossover built-in, so the simplest way to replace them would be with one that also has its crossover built-in.

 If you are adding components, it would be best to put the crossovers near the radio.
 Connect the front door speaker leads to the woofer output on the crossover network, and then run new speaker wire from the crossover to the tweeter.
 This keeps you from having to pull a new wire through the Molex plug in the door jamb, which on most Hondas is nearly impossible.